SamarHarbieh/equitick-backend/README.md

 ### Setup

 -   clone the repository
--   switch to the development1 branch
+-   switch to the production branch
 -   run composer install

 #### Run the project